 Ajial will take reasonable steps to protect and ensure the safety of all students and staff, or to determine the involvement of student's inappropriate activities.
-When any teacher or administrator has reasonable grounds for assuming that a particular student is concealing an object or substance that is prohibited under school policy (drugs, alcohol, tobacco, weapons, electronic devices, stolen property, etc.), the teacher accompanied by an administrator or discipline officer, may ask the student to empty pockets, backpacks, lockers, etc. Failure to cooperate with such a search, will constitute insubordination and will be reported immediately to the principal for further action which may include contacting the parent to come to the school.
+When any teacher or administrator has reasonable grounds for assuming that a particular student is concealing an object or substance that is prohibited under school policy.